Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

       - '_adp-\<<namePrefix\>>-az-pip-x-fw_': Leveraged by the [Azure firewall] resource.
   1. Role assignment: This resource assigns the '_Contributor_' role on the subscription to the [user assigned identity] deployed as part of the group above.
 This is needed by the [image template] deployment.
   1. Key vault: This resource supports monitoring, hence it has a dependency on the [storage account], [log analytics workspace] and [event hub] deployed in the group above.
 Multiple instances are deployed:
-      - '_adp-\<<namePrefix\>>-az-kv-x-001_': KV with required secrets, keys, certificates and access policies to be leveraged by all resources requiring access to a key vault key, secret and/or certificate, i.e. [application gateway], [azure NetApp file], [azure SQL server], [disk encryption set], [machine learning service], [virtual machine], [virtual machine scale set], [virtual network gateway connection].
+      - '_adp-\<<namePrefix\>>-az-kv-x-001_': KV with required secrets, keys, certificates and access policies to be leveraged by all resources requiring access to a key vault key, secret and/or certificate, i.e., [application gateway], [azure NetApp file], [azure SQL server], [disk encryption set], [machine learning service], [virtual machine], [virtual machine scale set], [virtual network gateway connection].
       - '_adp-\<<namePrefix\>>-az-kv-x-pe_': KV to be leveraged by the [private endpoint] resource.
       - '_adp-\<<namePrefix\>>-az-kv-x-sqlmi_': KV with required secrets, keys and access policies to be leveraged by the [SQL managed instance] resource.
         >**Note**: This resource is deployed and configured only if sqlmi dependency resources are enabled.